olueiro/fengari-phonegap/README.md

 ### Download

-[Download zip](https://github.com/olueiro/fengari-phonegap-helloworld/archive/master.zip) and extract it into your PhoneGap project
+[Download zip](https://github.com/olueiro/fengari-phonegap-helloworld/archive/master.zip) and extract it into `www` folder in your PhoneGap project.

 ### How to use